 What is the difference between inpatient and outpatient surgery?

 We frequently hear the terms outpatient or inpatient used when relating to a type of diagnostic or therapeutic procedure.
-Inpatient surgery means that the procedure requires the patient to be admitted to the hospital, mainly so that he or she can be carefully monitored throughout the procedure and afterward, during recovery.
+Inpatient surgery requires the patient to be admitted to the hospital, mainly so that he or she can be carefully monitored throughout the procedure and afterward during recovery.
 Outpatient surgery, however, does not involve an overnight stay at the hospital.

 The increasing popularity of outpatient surgery